Damages Desktops

 Exhaustion:

-Padmé stepped into her apartment and sighted with a mixture of relief and annoyance.
+Padmé stepped into her apartment and sighed with a mixture of relief and annoyance.
 Today had been a thankless day in the Senate.
 Hour upon hour of endless debate, from the section of representatives she felt loathed to call colleagues.
 Senators who cared for nothing and no one but themselves and their status.
 Posturing over a meaningless piece of petty legislation, driving everyone else to the point of exhaustion.

 Soft light roused her from mithering, a candlelit dinner recalled her need for sustenance, and the blue-eyed gaze of her husband Obi-Wan captured the rest of her memory.
 She let go.